Fostering research, education, and collaboration on biological conservation and natural resource management in Alaska and the Arctic

 The Alaska Exotic Plants Information Clearinghouse (AKEPIC) is a database and mapping application that provide geospatial information for non-native plant species in Alaska and neighboring Canadian Territories.
-These products are the result of an ongoing cooperation among the U.S. Forest Service, National Park Service, Bureau of Land Management, U.S. Fish and Wildlife Service, Department of Natural Resources Plant Material Center, and Alaska Center for Conservation Science (ACCS) in support of the Alaska Committee for Noxious and Invasive Pest Management (CNIPM) and the Strategic Plan for Noxious and Invasive Plants Management in Alaska.
+These products are the result of an ongoing cooperation among the U.S. Forest Service, National Park Service, Bureau of Land Management, U.S. Fish and Wildlife Service, Department of Natural Resources Plant Material Center, and Alaska Center for Conservation Science (ACCS) in support of the Alaska Invasive Species Partnership (AISP) and the Strategic Plan for Noxious and Invasive Plants Management in Alaska.
 ACCS administers the mapping application, database, and website associated with the project; project funding is granted by collaborators and contributed by users.
-These data are primarily intended to support the identification of problem species and infestations, thus promoting early detection and rapid response across Alaska and are additionally used in a variety of research and modeling activities.
+These data are primarily intended to support the identification of problem species and infestations, thus promoting early detection and rapid response across Alaska.
+Additionally, the data are used in a variety of research and modeling activities.

 Contact for AKEPIC

 For questions or comments related to the AKEPIC project, procedures for collecting or submitting presence/absence data, or non-native plant identification or systematics, please contact Justin Fulkerson (primary contact).
 To submit data, please contact Nancy Norvell (data manager).
 The AKEPIC Data Entry Form and resources on submitting data to AKEPIC, conducting non-native plant surveys, and identification of non-native plants are available in Submit Data to AKEPIC.

 AKEPIC (Year).
 Alaska Exotic Plant Information Clearinghouse database (http://aknhp.uaa.alaska.edu/apps/akepic/).
 Alaska Center for Conservation Science, University of Alaska, Anchorage.
 Accessed (Month, Date, Year).